wadelau/wadelau.github.io/hanjst/hanjst-debug.md

 **1. Information**
 >Hanjst aft parse copyright_year:2019

-This marks Hanjst has successfully
+This marks Hanjst has successfully read JSON data and generated all global variables including one of the default tags, **copyright_year**.
+The copyright_year will be set dynamically to the current year.

 >Hanjst sorted tpl sentence:[span {if \$user['feedback'] lt 3 } class="cls2" {else} {/if}] in Chrome-likes.